What is a real solution?

-- real solutions penetrate porous filter material without leaving residues
+- Real solutions pass through porous filter material without leaving any residue behind

-A homogeneous mixture of different substances in which the fragmentation extends to the level of the molecules, atoms or ions.
-In an aqueous sugar solution, the sugar molecules between the water molecules so evenly distributed that each volume part of the solution contains the same number of sugar or water molecules.
-So the solution is composed in the same way everywhere (homogeneous).
 The term solution is not limited to liquids as solvents and solids as solutes.
-The ratio of dissolved to solvent is given by the concentration of the solution.
-As a rule, a solution means those that are formed by dissolving and evenly distributing a gaseous, liquid or solid substance in a liquid solvent.
+The ratio of solute to solvent is given by the concentration of the solution.
+As a rule, by solution is meant that which is formed by the dissolution and uniform distribution of a gaseous, liquid or solid substance in a liquid solvent.

 What distinguishes a solution from a dispersion?

 In the schematic classification of substances, true solution and dispersion (also called colloid) are opposed among mixtures.
 In colloid chemistry and process engineering, the dispersion is not a homogeneous, but a heterogeneous mixture of two or more substances, which hardly combine or dissolve in each other.

 Whether a substance is soluble in a solvent (qualitative solubility) and in what quantity it is soluble (quantitative solubility) depends on its properties.
 When the maximum amount of the substance is dissolved in the solvent, the solution is considered saturated.
 If you now add more substance, it can no longer be dissolved and a bottom salt is formed.